 While the FLSA sets the minimum wage for most employment at 14, as well as other standards when it comes to the employment of minors, employers must also comply with Ohio Child Labor Laws.
 When state and federal laws overlap, the law that provides the most protection to minors will apply.

 First and foremost, in order to hire an employee ages 14-17 the employee must have a minor work permit.
-The employer must also come to an agreement with the minor regarding the wages or compensation they shall receive.
+The employer must also come to an agreement with the minor regarding the wages or compensation he or she shall receive.

 Ohio child labor laws also cover the following topics: